hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 Before having a functional pipeline, a couple of things need to be done.

 Firstly, as we are getting JSON-format data, we will have to decode it.
 The data arriving through the Decoder is in dictionary format (as is the main approach for JSON data), but the Apply Schema expects tables.
-We need to transform the data.
-Therefore, let's use the dropdown on the left, looking for the Map cell.
+We need to transform the data, which can be easily done through an additional intermediate step.
+Particularly, let's use the dropdown on the left, looking for the Map cell.
 Map applies the `map()` function to the incoming data, transforming all data in the stream.
 In this case, as the output of the Decoder is a dictionary, and a table is expected, the only function to apply to the data is the q `enlist`.

-> ⚠️ *This step must be done because the captured data is in JSON format.
-If we would have CSV-like streaming data, we wouldn't need to transform it to tables: as the usual interpretation of CSV is table-like.*
+> ℹ️ *This step must be included because the captured data is in JSON format.
+If we would have CSV-like streaming data, we wouldn't need to transform it to tables, as the usual interpretation of CSV is table-like.*

 ![]({{ site.baseurl }}/assets/2023/12/19/basic_ppline_map.png)